This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 The response from the PRA placed responsibility for any further criteria, to define portfolio landlords, in the hands of the lender.

-How will the underwriting of portfolio buy-to-let lending change?
+How did the underwriting of portfolio buy to let lending change?

-From 30 September 2017, portfolio landlords will be subject to more rigorous checks from a lender when they remortgage or buy new property.
-This will inevitably mean requests for more information regarding their properties and could mean that borrowing becomes harder for them.
+From 30 September 2017, portfolio landlords have been subject to more rigorous checks from a lender, when they remortgage or buy new property.
+This inevitably meant requests for more information regarding their properties.

-The types of information that the PRA suggest lenders should gather (as outlined in their Supervisory Statement) include, but are not limited to:
+The types of information that the PRA suggested lenders should gather (as outlined in their Supervisory Statement) included, but were not limited to:

-- the borrower’s experience in the buy-to-let market and their full portfolio of properties and outstanding mortgages;
+- The borrower’s experience in the buy to let market, their full portfolio of properties and outstanding mortgages and rent received;

 What does this mean in real terms with lender applications?